backdrop-contrib/views_bootstrap/README.md

 This does not require a Bootstrap based theme if you configure this module's settings correctly.

-If you do not use a Boostrap based theme, then you can configure the Views Bootstrap module to load the library from a CDN at: /admin/config/user-interface/views_bootstrap
+If you do not use a Bootstrap based theme, then you can configure the Views Bootstrap module to load the library from a CDN at /admin/config/user-interface/views_bootstrap

 SPECIAL THANKS
 --------------